Classifying one-dimensional discrete models with maximum likelihood degree one: Chipsplitting games

 \subsection{Additional structure for \texorpdfstring{$d<\infty$}{d<oo}}

 In this subsection, we consider a $V_d$ with $d<\infty$.
+Since chipsplitting outcomes are characterized by vanishing at all Pascal equations (Propositions~\ref{prop:pascal-equations-vanish-at-outcomes} and~\ref{prop:if-pascal-vanish-then-outcome}), it will be useful to have multiple parametrizations of the space of all Pascal equations.
 By Proposition~\ref{psi-equations}, we know that the $\psi_k$ and $\overline{\psi}_k$ form two bases of the space of Pascal equations on $\ZZ^{V_d}$.
-When $d<\infty$, we also have another natural basis.
+When $d<\infty$, we also have another natural basis which will be of further help in Sections~\ref{sec:supp+<=3}--\ref{sec:supp+==5}.